skhati1/Dexter/README.md

 # About the App

 - This is a ASP.NET Core MVC and Razor cshtml pages app that requires .NET 6.
-- It uses multiple LINQ queries demonstrated in `Dexter/BusinessLogic/DexterGraphData.cs' to generate various data groupings along with Google Charts JS to display them in Razor
+- It uses multiple LINQ queries demonstrated in `Dexter/BusinessLogic/DexterGraphData.cs` to generate various data groupings along with Google Charts JS to display them in Razor
 - EntityFrameworkCore as the ORM along with the EntityFramewokCore.SQLite nuget package to maintain DB Persistence
 - Dexter.Test project contains Unit Tests for the business logic in Dexter.BusinessLogic
-- Validation Code for view model implemented using `FluentValidation.AspNetCore` as demonstrated in `Dexter/Validators`
+- Validation Code for view model implemented using `FluentValidation.AspNetCore` NuGet package as demonstrated in `Dexter/Validators`

 # How to Run